 - Flip flops — These are useful on so many occasions.
-After a long day of walking you probably won't be able to stand your travel shoes anymore.
+After a long day of walking, you probably won't be able to stand your travel shoes anymore.
 For this reason, it is always good to have some flip flops to change into once you've found a place to crash for the night.
 You also definitely don't want to take a shower at a gas station barefoot!

-- Something to Swim in — You never know when you'll find yourself near a nice lake or river after hours of walking under the scorching hot sun.
+- Something to swim in — You never know when you'll find yourself near a nice lake or river after hours of walking under the scorching hot sun.
 Swimming naked is always an option, but not when there are others around.
-For this reason bringing a lightweight swimsuit or just an extra pair of shorts and T-shirt is necessary.
+For this reason, bringing a lightweight swimsuit or just an extra pair of shorts and a T-shirt is necessary.
 An extra T-shirt isn't mandatory if you're already planning on bringing one that is lightweight and dries fast.
 There may also be opportunities to swim at your destination, so it's better to arrive prepared.

-- Something to sleep in — Not as necessary while your traveling, since it's much easier to just sleep in your clothes.
+- Something to sleep in — Not as necessary while you traveling, since it's much easier to just sleep in your clothes.
 However, once you arrive at your destination, you'll probably want something clean and comfy to sleep in at night.

 - OPTIONAL: something nice to walk around in at your destination — It really all depends on where you're going.
 If you're planning to spend some time volunteering in a city, you'll have free time to discover the surrounding area and may want to have something to wear that doesn't make you look like a traveler.
-You'll also be able to take some pretty tourist-y photos this way!
+You'll also be able to take some pretty touristy photos this way!